hansonmcoombs/training-basic_python/sphinx/source/basic_objects.rst

     True and (True or False)
     False or (True and False)

-boolean values can be converted to integers and floats
+Boolean values can be converted to integers and floats where True = 1 and False = 0

 .. ipython:: python